-We all wanna get lost in the mountains every now and then, but it’s not always easy to take time off from our busy schedules.
-Luckily, there are a few treks in the Himalayas that can be done in just about three days and Nag Tibba is one of them.
+Who doesn’t want to get lost in the mountains every now and then, but it’s not always easy to take time off from our busy schedules.
+Luckily, there are a few treks in the Himalayas which only demand as little as a long weekend and Nag Tibba is one of them.

-It’s a sweet little trek that will fill your days with the views of jungles, meadows, snow in winters, beautiful starry nights and of course the chance to stand on top of a mountain (no matter how small it is).
+It’s a sweet little trek that will fill your days with the views of jungles, meadows, snow in winters, beautiful starry nights and of course the chance to stand on top of a mountain at 3,004M.

-For those who are considering this trek, let me take you on a journey and so you know what to expect.
+For those who are considering this trek, let me take you on a visual journey so you know exactly what to expect.

 But first, here are a few facts worth knowing:

-- Anyone can do this trek: you don’t need to have any prior trekking experience to head out to Nag Tibba.
-Come as you are; bring your friends or your teenage kids.
+1. Anyone can do this trek: You don’t need any prior trekking experience to head out to Nag Tibba.
+Come as you are; bring your friends or your kids.

 You will see beautiful step-farms and temples here.
-Their land is their source of life – everything they need is grown there.
-You’ll see huge farms where rice, potatoes, corn, mustard and vegetables are homegrown.
-You’ll also come across apple orchards and walnut trees in the vicinity.
+Their land is their source of life – everything they need is grown here – it is a self-sustained lifestyle.
+You see huge farms where rice, potatoes, corn, mustard and vegetables are homegrown.
+You also come across apple orchards and walnut trees in the vicinity.

-As you start walking uphill, the views of the entire valley will open up to you.
+As you start walking uphill, the views of the entire valley open up.

-You will come across a few lonely huts along the way.
-These are basically homes of farmers who bring their domestic animals for grazing in the upper region during summers.
+You come across a few lonely huts along the way.
+These are basically homes of farmers who bring their domestic animals for grazing in the upper regions during summers.

-In just a matter of hours, you'll be in the middle of nowhere.
+In just a matter of hours, you are in the middle of nowhere.
 An ideal place to be.
 Far away from the big cities and closer than ever to the mountains.

 It’s always magnificent views like these that bring people back to the mountains.

-Before 6pm, you’ll be at your campsite.
+Before 6pm, you are at your campsite.
 Try to get here before the sun sets to watch the sky turn orange.

 Let’s zoom out a little bit and put things in perspective.